 Public transportation can be a nightmare.

-Using A Vehicle Tracking System to Reduce Fuel Costs
+Using A Vehicle Tracking System to Increase Safety

-Tracking your fleet is the best way to reduce fuel costs.
+Tracking your fleet is an excellent way to improve safety standards.

-Using a GPS tracking system gives you tons of information on what your drivers are doing and what they can do better.
-Speeding and excessive idling are two major factors in fuel waste.
-Both of these metrics can be tracked with the system.
+Using a GPS tracking system gives you detailed information on what your bus operators are doing and what they can do better — especially with passengers’ safety being your liability.
+Speeding and hard braking are two major factors that can put people at risk, and both of these behaviors can be monitored and modified with our system.